boydx/weather-stations/PITCHME.md

 ## Opportunity
 @ul[squares]
 * Create a raster tileset for contiguous states
-* Wrap processes in Python script
+* Wrap processes in Python script – no scraping
 * Pause at time of Kentucky's sunset
 @ulend